 Again, that do not tumble dry symbol means you do not dry in a dryer.
 Even on the cool setting!
 Drying the fabric with such extreme heat can cause the colours to fade and actually damage the fibres by shrinking them.

 Let’s be honest, tumble drying isn’t great for any fabrics.
 I only really tumble dry bath towels and sheets when the weather won’t permit me to hang them out.
 I would never put clothes in, a drying rack or radiator will suffice!
 Same with our cushion covers.

-Wash in the summer and pop them on the line or preferrably flat on a rack is my advice.
+Wash in the summer and pop them on the line or preferably flat on a rack is my advice.